gohugoio/hugo/docs/content/en/content-management/shortcodes.md

 ### `youtube`

-The `youtube` shortcode embeds a responsive video player for [YouTube videos][].
-Only the ID of the video is required, e.g.:
+The `youtube` shortcode embeds a responsive video player for [YouTube videos][] and playlists.
+Only the ID of the video or playlist is required, e.g.:

 ```
 https://www.youtube.com/watch?v=w7Ft2ymGmfc